 To help you make an informed decision, we have detailed the difference between the 2 wiring options below.

-Universal towbar wiring kits were, until the introduction of vehicle specific wiring kits, the standard method for the fitment of aftermarket towbar wiring.
+Until the introduction of vehicle specific wiring kits, Universal towbar wiring kits were the standard method for the fitment of aftermarket towbar wiring.

-Universal towbar wiring does provide all the lighting functions that are needed to keep you legal while towing your trailer or caravan.
+Universal towbar wiring provides all the lighting functions that are needed to keep you legal while towing your trailer or caravan.

 Vehicle Specific Wiring, sometimes known as ‘dedicated wiring looms’ or ‘plug in kits’, are becoming ever more popular for towbar wiring installation.
 To put it simply this is the way the job should be done.